dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/09/06
+Why there are no quick fixes for inspections in IntelliJ MCP?
+And no tool for intentions (with quick fixes)?
+These would be the first two things I'd implement after basics.
+Or do I miss something and there is a good reason? 🤔

 #### 2025/08/31
 I wish I knew about [XP×AI unconference](https://xpunconf.org) before making holiday plans.
 It would be such a good excuse to visit Berlin 🤩 (No excuse not to come if you live there though.)